 At the entrance of the Jardin d’Acclimatation is a commemorative plaque which does not draw much attention.
 It was only because we were waiting for friends before entering the park that I noticed it.
 To my surprise I found out that the plaque talked about a deeply questionable fad that took place in Paris when France was a colonial power.
 How many people of our generation know that not so long ago the Jardin d’Acclimatation was a human zoo organising ethnological exhibitions of non-European indigenous peoples?
-And this reputed garden was not the only place to have done such thing.
-Ethnological exhibitions were organised in any major capitals and cities of the Western world: New York, London, Hambourg, Zurich, Milan… Let’s go back in time when the Jardin d’Acclimatation was a human zoo…
+And this reputed garden was not the only place to have done so.
+Major capital and cities of the Western world organised ‘ethnological exhibitions’: New York, London, Hambourg, Zurich, Milan… Let’s go back in time when the Jardin d’Acclimatation was a human zoo…

 The Commemorative plaque at the entrance

-The plaque is situated just outside the entrance pavillon (entrée Porte des Sablons) and is therefore visible by all passersby.
-Sadly the plaque is not very respected and as you can see in our photo it is fixed on the ground amidst too many cigarette butts.
+The plaque is situated just outside the entrance pavillon (entrée Porte des Sablons).
+It is therefore visible by all passersby.
+Sadly the plaque is not very respected.
+As you can see in our photo it is fixed on the ground amidst too many cigarette butts.

 The commemorative plaque is only written in French and reads: